rickySONZ/festival-2020/README.md

 ```

 ### Update App
-Did not allow for updating of IDs
+Does not support change of ID intentionally

 ##### Mutation: updateApp